Gramsci Syllabus

 A note on editions

-Given that our discussions will be in English, this class will have to cope with a bit of an editorial problem: as of today, there is not a single complete English translation of the Prison Notebooks.
+Given that our discussions will be in English, this class will have to cope with a bit of an editorial problem: as of today, there is no complete English translation of the Prison Notebooks.
 While this could in itself be matter for reflection, our syllabus tries to put the notebooks in their (intended? original?) order by relying on the following English translations:

 For Notebooks 1-8: Gramsci, Antonio.
 Prison Notebooks.
 Ed.
 Joseph Buttigieg, New York: Columbia University Press, 1992-.